Hiking in Bako National Park and Eating in Kuching – the best of Malaysian Borneo

 Teluk Pako beach, where many Proboscis Monkeys come out at sunset

-We quickly head to Teluk Pako (1.2km) one of the shortest treks that leads to a beautiful beach where apparently a big group of proboscis monkey lives.
-And indeed we see them, are many, males, females and cubs of different ages.
+We quickly head to Teluk Pako (1.2km) one of the shortest treks that leads to a beautiful beach where apparently a big group of proboscis monkeys lives.
+And indeed we see them, are many, males, females, and cubs of different ages.
 Across the planet these monkeys can only be found here in Borneo, it is exciting.
-They are reddish, have long arms and big bellies, when the people of Borneo first saw the Dutch people they immediately associated them with those monkeys.
+They are reddish, and have long arms, and big bellies, when the people of Borneo first saw the Dutch people they immediately associated them with those monkeys.

 We got very lucky since many people never get to see them, we are told that sunset is the right moment, the air is cooler and monkeys go out to feed.